A list of some of my favourite books & blogs. But first…

 - One Fit Widow Michelle Steinke’s vision is to “encourage everyone to ignite their fire for life after great loss.”
 She certainly does this and more.
 She posts inspiriing thoughts and wisdom daily on Facebook.
 Her blog shares her story of losing her husband suddenly when her children were very young and then her ensuing thoughts and emotions on being a young widow, bereft mother of young kids, remarrying and “Mending while Blending” families.

-- When It Rains and how to get there These two Australian memoirs by Maggie Mackellar provided me with insights into a fellow Aussie young widow and single mum’s experience of bereavement, grief and embracing life after loss.
+- When It Rains and how to get there These two memoirs by Maggie Mackellar provided me with insights into a fellow Aussie young widow and single mum’s experience of bereavement, grief and embracing life after loss.
 I loved reading about the Australian landscape and country as well the adventures in her heart and mind.

-- SECOND FIRSTS: Live, Laugh and Love Again – A memoir with a story similar to mine plus it also offers a five step life re-entry model.
+- SECOND FIRSTS: Live, Laugh and Love Again – A memoir with a cancer story similar to mine plus it also offers a five step life re-entry model.
 Christina Rasmussen’s husband died from colon cancer when her two daughters were quite young.
 The author also has a weekly blog with insightful and comforting posts.

 - A Bird on My Shoulder – An Australian memoir set in Papua New Guinea and Australia.
 Lucy Palmer’s husband died from cancer of the blood.

-- Transcending Loss – Ashley Davis Bush – a psychotherapist and grief counsellor offers stories, ideas and insights to understand the lifelong impact of grief and how make it meaningful.
+- Transcending Loss – Ashley Davis Bush – a psychotherapist and grief counsellor offers stories, ideas and insights to understand the lifelong impact of grief and how some make it meaningful.

 - Then & Now: Changed Perspectives of a Young Widow The author promises you can read this book in one hour and she is right!
 Wise insights by the author of her how feelings were when she lost her husband to a traumatic death and then how she feels six years later.